 - vegetable pounder*.

-- Next, tamp down the salted cabbage with a vegetable pounder in a large quart size wide-mouth mason jar to release the cabbage juice.
+- Next, tamp down the salted cabbage with a vegetable pounder in a large quart-size wide-mouth mason jar to release the cabbage juice.
 Make sure the liquid or brine covers all of the cabbage at this point.
-I recommend using a vegetable pounder like one you can find here*.

 - Place a cabbage leave cut to the size of the jar on top of the cabbage to help keep the sliced cabbage submerged.